cr3314/mediabunny/docs/guide/media-sources.md

 - `hardwareAcceleration`: A hint that configures the hardware acceleration method of this codec.
 This is best left on `'no-preference'`.
 - `scalabilityMode`: An encoding scalability mode identifier as defined by [WebRTC-SVC](https://w3c.github.io/webrtc-svc/#scalabilitymodes*).
 - `contentHint`: An encoding video content hint as defined by [mst-content-hint](https://w3c.github.io/mst-content-hint/#video-content-hints).
 - `sizeChangeBehavior`: Video frames may change size overtime.
 This field controls the behavior in case this happens.
 Defaults to `'deny'`.
+- `alpha`: Alpha option defined by [alpha-option](https://w3c.github.io/webcodecs/#alpha-option).
+Defaults to `'discard'`.
 - `onEncodedPacket`: Called for each successfully encoded packet.
 Useful for determining encoding progress.
 - `onEncoderConfig`: Called when the internal encoder config, as used by the WebCodecs API, is created.
 You can use this to introspect the full codec string.